discordjs/guide/guide/interactions/slash-commands.md

 });
 ```

 However, not every interaction is a slash command (e.g. `MessageComponent`s).
-Make sure to only receive slash commands by making use of the `Interaction#isChatInputCommand()` method:
+Make sure to only receive slash commands by making use of the `BaseInteraction#isChatInputCommand()` method:

 ```js {2}
 client.on('interactionCreate', interaction => {